FROMTHEGROUNDUP All Arts Commercial Community Research Residential

 Design and fit out of the New Art Exchange’s (NAE) studio space for resident artists.
 The design was developed from a workshop held with past artist residents of NAE.

 While a range of functional requirements came out of the discussion a key shared desire was a warm environment with the ability to transform from it from a working space to a more meditative and relaxing space.
-This has been achieved by funtional movable furniture and storage which can be hidden away behind curtains and soft funishings pulled out.
+This has been achieved by functional movable furniture and storage which can be hidden away behind curtains and soft furnishings pulled out.
 Multiple configurations can be made allowing for multiple forms of practice.

 FTGU then worked closely with local makers to realise design.